Updated November 2021

 - Check insulation and air vents in the attic

-While this might seem an odd place to start for winter home maintenance, poor insulation can lead to issues with your roof, and in turn your eavestroughs, soffit, fascia and more.
+While this might seem an odd place to start for winter home maintenance, poor insulation can lead to issues with your roof, and in turn your eavestroughs, soffit, fascia, and more.
 Once you check these areas, you can determine what repairs or upgrades are necessary to improve energy efficiency.

 During your energy audit, if you notice issues with your attic insulation and ventilation this needs to be fixed.
-Proper attic insulation keeps heat in the home, so you save on energy bills, but also avoids constant melting and freezing on your roof.
+Proper attic insulation keeps heat in the home, so you save on energy bills, but it also avoids constant melting and freezing on your roof.
 Installing new or improved insulation as part of your winter home maintenance ensures your shingles remain colder to prevent ice dams and roof damage.

 Proper ventilation is also important as it keeps air circulating to avoid moisture buildup.
 It doesn’t take an actual leak to cause water damage to your home.
 Even simple condensation can lead to damage to your framing and parts of your roof.